US Evacuates Diplomats in Haiti – 2024-03-11 15:47:13

 Also read: Prone to Armed Gangs, Government Persuades Seven Indonesian Citizens in Haiti to Return Home

-Police appeared to still be in control of the Champ de Mars area on Sunday, but foreign governments have urged their citizens to leave Haiti amid fears that Henry’s embattled government could be days or even hours away from collapse.
+Police appeared to still be in control of the Champ de Mars area on Sunday, but foreign governments have urged their citizens to leave Haiti amid fears that Henry’s embattled government might be days or even hours away from collapse.

 On Sunday (10/3), the Miami Herald said US marines had been flown to Port-au-Prince to strengthen embassy security and evacuate non-essential staff.
 US defense officials told the newspaper that the midnight operation was carried out via helicopter at the request of the State Department.